 Make sure to have strong IT support in the implementation group and include members from different user groups.
 This is necessary to attain high usability and acceptance among physicians.
 Some specialists will be able to use diagnostic tools and workflows provided by the EI platform, while others will need their existing best-of-breed tools integrated and new workflows created.
 Creating efficient diagnostic tools and workflows can easily be achieved through a collaboration between IT and the end users of the EI platform.

-The department’s level of digitization and ability to produce standardized multimedia are also important aspects to consider, including the maturity of the equipment and IT systems they use today.
+The departmental level of digitization and ability to produce standardized multimedia are also important aspects to consider, including the maturity of the equipment and IT systems used today.
 For example, to add pathology, the department must be able to scan their images and produce whole slide images (WSIs).
 Dermatology and Ophthalmology are two other areas were the level of standardization matters since the current DICOM adoption is low.

-Another factor that most providers mentioned as a success factor is to involve people from the EMR team in the implementation project.
+Another factor that most providers mentioned as a success factor is to involve members of the EMR team in the implementation project.
 This is crucial to establish tight and efficient integrations between the enterprise imaging system and the EMR, which is paramount for obtaining acceptance from physicians and other new users of the system.

 We can conclude that the order of adding ologies to the EI platform was similar between the enterprise imaging implementations investigated.
 Hence, the order for adding ologies is a likely factor for successful implementations.